shashwatpokharel27-dotcom/Course-Recommender-For-Nepali-Students-/README.md

 # 🎓 Shashwat AI:Course Recommender For Nepali Students

-**Shashwat AI** is a data-driven career guidance tool designed for Nepali +2 students.
+It is a data-driven career guidance tool designed for Nepali +2 students.
 It uses a hybrid approach—combining academic eligibility rules with a Machine Learning model—to recommend undergraduate courses based on GPA, stream, interests, and career goals.

 ## 📁 Project Structure